 7. Iron Pro 2 Combination Water Softener

-The Fleck 5600SXT is a water softening system that can be combined with other features that give you even more benefits.
+The Fleck 5600SXT is a whole house water softening system that can be combined with other features that give you even more benefits.
 The Iron Pro 2 Fleck 5600SXT combines the water softening system with an iron filter.
-The tank has a 64,000-grain capacity, and the filter has a fine mesh resin that removes high levels of iron from the water.
+It is best for well water with iron.
+The tank has a 64,000-grain capacity, and the filter has a fine mesh resin that removes high levels of iron from the hard water.

 The unit comes with a digital metered valve that allows you to easily control the unit and it comes with a five year warranty.
 This is a model that can soften the hardest water out there.
 It removes up to 75 grains per gallon, and the Iron filter traps iron particles 6-8 ppm in size.
 It also removes other pollutants like calcium, magnesium, sand, rust, and so on.

 The color of the tank and the filter varies, and the installation is so simple, you can do it yourself.

 Instead of paying for two different devices, you can get the Fleck 5600SXT whole house water softening system combined with an Iron Filter.
 The system has a 48,000-grain capacity, more than enough to soften the hard water for a mid-sized home.
 The Iron filter has a fine mesh resin that is capable of trapping iron, sand, scales, and other impurities smaller than 6 ppm.
 You can also use this to soften well water.

 The Digital control head and bypass valve make it really easy to control the functions of the device.
 The installation is also simple; you can find all the steps in the owner’s manual.
 You only need a couple of hours and the most basic home tools to install it yourself.
 The system works on demand, and it regenerates water only when needed.
 It can give you a steady supply of iron-free water that keeps your home devices working, so you won’t have to call the handyman so often.